PerfectGym/developer/content/appendix/openinghours.md

 # Opening hours

-{:toc}

-## Overview

-Opening hours represents a timeframe your club is opened on a given day.
+Represents a timeframe your club is opened on a given day.

 ## Opening hours properties